afinemax/afinemax/README.md

 </table>
 -->

-### Interests:
+### Research Interests:

 I have a keen interest in radio astronomy and multimessenger astronomy, with a focus on studying Fast Radio Bursts (FRBs).
 I have a keen interested in studying Fast Radio Bursts (FRBs) both in finding them, and using them to study the cosmos, IE FRBs and Cosmology.
-I am addtionally interested in scientific data processing, software, and algorithim development.
-Furthermore, I am interested in the application of machine learning techniques in astronomy.
+I am addtionally interested in scientific data processing, software, and algorithim development IE data science for astronomy.

 My research background includes Hunting Fast Radio Burst (FRB) using the [25m Dwingeloo Radio Telescope](https://www.astron.nl/), algorithm development for radio polarization astronomy surveys, error testing a data analysis pipeline, and Hunting FRBs with multimessenger astronomy using the [Swift/Bat space telescope](https://swift.gsfc.nasa.gov/about_swift/bat_desc.html).
 I care deeply about science